 Elk Chimichangas with Cilantro Crema

-Heat the vegetable oil in a deep skillet over medium heat until 350° F. Cooking in batches, fry the chimichangas until golden brown on the bottom, about one to two minutes.
-Turn the chimichangas over and fry until golden brown.
-Remove and set on paper towels to drain.
-Remove toothpicks, top with grated parmesan cheese and cut in half to serve.
+Heat the vegetable oil in a deep skillet over medium heat to 350°F. Working in batches, fry the chimichangas until golden brown on the bottom, about 1–2 minutes.
+Flip and fry until the other side is golden brown.

 Elk Chimichangas with Cilantro Crema